Nonlinear distortion of symmetry in solutions to the convection-diffusion equation of Burgers type: Abstract

 \section{Abstract}

 In this paper, the initial value problem of the convection-diffusion equation of Burgers type is treated.
 In the asymptotic profile of solutions, the nonlinearity of the equation is reflected.
-A characteristic component derived from nonlinearity develops logarithmically over time, and the rate of decay varies depending on the spatial dimensions.
-The rate of this component predicted from the scale of the equation.
-In even dimensions, the logarithmic component decays at the expected rate, but in odd dimensions, it decays much faster than expected.
-These results suggest that there are differences in the symmetry of nonlinearity depending on the parity of dimensions.
+Regarding the solutions to this model, the Spanish school in the 1990s performed asymptotic expansions based on the linear diffusion.
+Those profiles exhibit symmetries characteristic of linear phenomena.
+In this paper, the distortion of symmetry arising from the nonlinear effects is described explicitly.
+Furthermore, it is demonstrated that the extent of this distortion differs significantly depending on the parity of the spatial dimension.
+This contradicts the conventional expectation that the manifestation of nonlinearity depends on the scale of the equation.
 This interpretation is supported by comparison with similar Navier--Stokes equations.
 The Burgers type is applicable as an indicator for considering several bilinear problems.